TheSantacloud/blog/content/posts/GMs are like DJs.md

 I recently had a conversation with a friend that doesn't play any [TTRPG](https://en.wikipedia.org/wiki/Tabletop_role-playing_game)s about the role of a Game Master.
 And then he hit me with this (awesome) question: "So are GMs like DJs?"
 And it stuck with me.
 _Are_ GMs like DJs?
 Analogies like this excite me - if I understand the similarities and differences, I unlock a fresh perspective to learn from.
 In this case, I was curious about how DJs transition from the **prep stage** to the **execution stage**, and whether I could learn something from that shift (and then struggle with writing a blog about it so that maybe you might benefit from it too).

+## TL;DR

+Yeah, **I think that GMs and DJs are very similar in nature** - and the main takeaway I got from it is that **DJs prep for flexibility**, and we can learn a lot from that as GMs.

 ## Here we go again, who is this guy anyway?

 I've been playing TTRPGs for about *20 years now*.
 The same old story of a game shop that opened at that the time, and we decided to buy some books.
 I was **immediately** hooked.